Statelessness: State succession

 In some cases, statelessness is a consequence of state succession.
 Some people become stateless when their state of nationality ceases to exist, or when the territory on which they live comes under the control of another state.
 This was the case after the Soviet Union had disintegrated in 1991, and also in the cases of Yugoslavia, East Pakistan and Ethiopia.
 According to the United Nations Office of Legal Affairs, the Council of Europe Convention on the Avoidance of Statelessness in Relation to State Succession is the only treaty that aims to reduce this problem.
 Seven states have joined it.

 Political or religious conflicts

-Many Muslim or Christian Palestinians fled Israel from 1947–1950.
+Many Muslim or Christian Palestinians fled Israel from 1947 to 1950.
 In 1950, the newly formed state of Israel introduced a Law of Return that gave Jews the right to become citizens with voting rights shortly after immigration.
-However, the same right to return was not given to the many Palestinians who fled from 1947–1950, causing many of them to become stateless.
+However, the same right to return was not given to the many Palestinians who fled from 1947 to 1950, causing many of them to become stateless.
 In December 1948, the UN approved United Nations General Assembly Resolution 194, which affirmed that "refugees wishing to return to their homes and live at peace with their neighbours should be permitted to do so at the earliest practicable date".